EtherealWorkshop/Aurora/README.md

 # Uploading Files via another computer
 1. Use AFT on page 2 (reccomended)
-2. Use a linux computer with **ROOT ACCESS** ChromeOS Files will NOT WORK!
-Use VT2 if you only have a chromebook.
+2. Use a linux computer with **ROOT ACCESS**<br></br>
+ChromeOS Files will NOT WORK!
+Use VT2 or Crostini USB passthrough if you only have a chromebook.

 # Credits
 - [Sophia](https://github.com/soap-phia) - Lead developer of Aurora, Got Wifi